Jake0826/kalshi-binary-option-pricing/README.md

 ## Getting Started

 1. Ensure you have Python installed with Jupyter notebook support
-2. Place your Kalshi API key in the appropriate location
+2. Input your Kalshi API key in `kalshi.ipynb`
 3. Open the notebooks in Jupyter to begin analysis